croaky/blog/articles/heroku-postgres-restore-staging-development.md

 * some projects shouldn't have a Ruby dependency
 * shell scripts can be customized easily for post-processing
-* additional security and bug avoidance by hard-coding app names instead of going through the indirection of named `staging` and `production` Git remotes
+* improve security and avoid bugs by hard-coding Heroku app names instead of indirectly using `staging` and `production` Git remotes

 For the same reasons,
 I switched from Parity's `production` and `staging` commands